arbor-sim/arbor/doc/internals/export.rst

 =================

-The Arbor libraries are compiled with `hidden visibility <https://gcc.gnu.org/wiki/Visibility>`_ by default.
-Thus, symbols which are part of the public API need to be marked explicitly as visible.
-Arbor provides a couple of macros to annotate functions and classes which are defined in the header file ``export.hpp`` in each library's include directory, i.e. ``include/arbor/export.hpp``.
+The Arbor libraries are compiled with `hidden visibility <https://gcc.gnu.org/wiki/Visibility>`_ by default which strips a compiled library of all symbols not explicitly marked as visible.
+Arbor provides a couple of macros to make functions and classes visible which are defined in the header file ``export.hpp`` in each library's include directory, i.e. ``include/arbor/export.hpp``.
 These header files are generated at configure time based on the build variant, compiler and platform.

 By default, hidden/visible symbols will affect **shared** libraries directly.
 Since the linker is